ToolRM: Outcome Reward Models for Tool-Calling Large Language Models: Abstract

 \section{Abstract}

-As large language models (LLMs) increasingly interact with external tools, reward modeling for tool use has become a critical yet underexplored area.
+As large language models (LLMs) increasingly interact with external tools, reward modeling for tool use has emerged as a critical yet underexplored area of research.
 Existing reward models, trained primarily on natural language outputs, struggle to evaluate tool-based reasoning and execution.
-To quantify this gap, we introduce FC-RewardBench, the first benchmark designed to systematically assess reward models' performance in tool-calling scenarios.
-Our analysis shows that current reward models often miss key signals of effective tool use, highlighting the need for domain-specific modeling.
-To address this, we propose a training framework for outcome-based reward models using data synthesized from permissively licensed, open-weight LLMs.
-We train models ranging from 1.7B to 14B parameters and evaluate them across seven out-of-domain benchmarks.
-These models consistently outperform general-purpose baselines, achieving up to 25\% average improvement in downstream task performance and enabling data-efficient fine-tuning through reward-guided filtering.
+To quantify this gap, we introduce {\fcrewardbench}, the first benchmark to systematically evaluate reward models in tool-calling scenarios.
+Our analysis shows that current reward models frequently miss key signals of effective tool use, highlighting the need for domain-specific modeling.
+We address this by proposing a training framework for outcome reward models using data synthesized from permissively licensed, open-weight LLMs.
+We introduce {\modelName} -- a suite of reward models for tool-use ranging from 1.7B to 14B parameters.
+Across diverse settings, these models consistently outperform general-purpose baselines.
+Notably, they achieve up to a 25\% improvement with {\bon} sampling, while also improving robustness to input noise, enabling effective data filtering, and supporting RL-training of policy models.